beaujeant/beaujeant.github.io/AppSec101/cpu.md

 * _Status_ is the _status output_ from the previous operation.
 * _Input A_ and _input B_ are the parameters of the operation.
 * _Output_ is the result of the operation.
 * _Status output_ indicates how the operation went.
-It could have several meaning depending on the operation execute.
-For instance, with a subtraction, the _status output_ can tell whether the _output_ value is positive or negative.
-The _status output_ is important as it is used for taking decision.
+It could have several meanings depending on the operation executed.
+For instance, with subtraction, the _status output_ can tell whether the _output_ value is positive or negative.
+The _status output_ is important as it is used for taking a decision.

 For instance, the `9 + 33` would represented as follow: